 WiFi

-The WiFi tool shows all available wireless networks with details such as channel, signal strength, and encryption type.
+The WiFi tool shows available wireless networks, including channel, signal strength, and encryption details.

 Hidden wireless networks are shown as Hidden Network.